 - Define clearly and assign new tasks and responsibilities regarding the MEAL activities of this project (or emergency response) to specific MEAL and program team members.
-Include tasks and staff members' names/designations in the monitoring work plan. - Assign specific staff to the PCM to support the project team leader in ensuring that MEAL information, data and analysis are prepared and produced in a timely manner. - Include and review key measurement goals in staff annual performance goals. - Identify, document and communicate any anticipated technical support concerning MEAL activities in the monitoring work plan, including the specific names of the HQ/Regional support staff. - Before the start of the project, agree on and share the final monitoring work plan, including staff accountability and support roles with the project team lead and concerned staff and relevant support functions such as the Regional Measurement Action Coordinator (RMAC), Client Responsiveness Specialist, TAs, and TU M&E focal points. - Where partners have a MEAL role, IRC and the partners need to define and agree on the partnership's ToRs and the respective roles for the collaboration to be successful.
+Include tasks and staff members' names/designations in the monitoring work plan. - Assign specific staff to the PCM to support the project lead in ensuring that MEAL information, data analysis, and dashboard (such as the PID) are prepared and reviewed for quality and presented in a timely manner. - Include and review key measurement goals in staff annual performance goals. - Identify, document and communicate any anticipated technical support concerning MEAL activities in the monitoring work plan, including the specific names of the HQ/Regional support staff. - Before the start of the project, agree on and share the final monitoring work plan, including staff accountability and support roles with the project team lead and concerned staff and relevant support functions such as the Regional Measurement Advisors (RMA), Client Responsiveness Specialist, TAs, and TU M&E focal points. - 6 Where partners have a MEAL role, IRC and the partners need to define and agree on the partnership's ToRs and the respective roles for the collaboration to be successful.
 All key responsibilities, accountabilities, and timelines related to data collection, quality assurance, and reporting should be clearly spelled out in the document.
 A column can be added to the MEAL work plan to further clarify the activities and roles of partners.
 The IRC MEAL team should also plan for capacity sharing activities based on the respective strengths of IRC and its partners.

-DATA COLLECTION AND MANAGEMENT SYSTEMS ARE ESTABLISHED USING IRC TOOLS IN CONSULTATION WITH RELEVANT SECTOR AND PROGRAM TEAMS.
+DATA COLLECTION AND MANAGEMENT SYSTEMS ARE ESTABLISHED USING IRC APPROVED TOOLS IN CONSULTATION WITH RELEVANT SECTOR AND PROGRAM TEAMS AND PARTNERS.